moatorres/infrago/README.md

 # InfraGo

-### An Open-Source Static FileServer Written in Go
+### An Open-Source Static File Server Written in Go

 InfraGo is an open-source static file server application based on the native `net/http` module.
 This project was created as an exercise and should serve as a simple example of what you can build with [Go](https://go.dev/), [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).